leilaicruz/jupyter-book/mini_book/docs/prot_domains2lethality-PAPER-REPLICATION-test.md

 - In order to reach more than 70% accuracy , with already 500 pairs is enough.
 - Dimensionality reduction with PCA of the training data helps to optimize the ML algorithm, and the accuracy is slightly higher in most of the cases.

 - To assess feature importance , PCA plays an important role.
-See [this notebook to know about it :)](prot_domains2lethality-FEATURES-POSTPROCESSING.md)
+See {this notebook to know about it :)}`prot_domains2lethality-FEATURES-POSTPROCESSING.md`
 ```